|Typically Open:||Year Round|

 |Highest Elevation:||6441 feet|

 |Nearest Town w/ Services:||Crown King|

 |District:||Bradshaw Ranger District|

 Rocky or undulated road surface.
-Rocks and less than 54" tall and/or vertical ledges less than 54" tall and/or near vertical ledges or waterfalls less than 10' foot.
-Tire placement not good.
+Potential rocks less than 36" tall and/or vertical ledges less than 36" tall and/or near vertical ledges or waterfalls less than 84" inches.
+Tire placement becomes more difficult.
 Can be steep and off-camber.Read more about our rating system

 There is a nice wide shoulder here for airing down tires and disconnecting sway bars.
 The road turns to dirt at the Primitive Road sign.